Texas vs. East Carolina Predictions & Picks - Women's NCAA Tournament First Round

 Texas vs. East Carolina Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's contest features the Texas Longhorns (25-9) and the East Carolina Lady Pirates (23-9) squaring off at Moody Center in what is expected to be a one-sided matchup, with a projected 72-53 victory for heavily favored Texas according to our computer prediction.
-Tipoff is at 10:00 PM ET on March 18.
+Saturday's contest between the Texas Longhorns (25-9) and East Carolina Lady Pirates (23-9) squaring off at Moody Center has a projected final score of 72-53 (based on our computer prediction) in favor of heavily favored Texas, so it should be a one-sided matchup.
+The game will start at 10:00 PM ET on March 18.

-Last time out, the Longhorns lost 61-51 to Iowa State on Sunday.
+The Longhorns are coming off of a 61-51 loss to Iowa State in their last outing on Sunday.

 Texas vs. East Carolina Game Info